 Moving the discussion forward

 We believe that this is the process that is needed nowadays to “move the discussion forward”.
 In our hard to navigate information age we too often end up being torn between opposing opinions with no way to evaluate them, having to resolve to choose whom to trust.
 People trump up their credentials and titles to end up ahead in the battle for trust.
-(My pet peeve: I have a policy not to retweet or follow anyone that feel the need to add their academic credentials to their Twitter name.)
+(My pet peeve: I have a policy not to retweet or follow anyone that feels the need to add their academic credentials to their Twitter name.)

 One way out of this is reproducible and transparent analysis.
 This point of view values the analysis itself over the author, it pitches the analysis as a stepping stone toward greater insight.
 Platforms like GitHub can serve as collaborative environments where people can discuss issues they find with particular parts of an analysis and collaboratively solve them.
 Or fork the analysis and move it further on their own.
 Not everyone has the ability to do this, but enough people do.
 It only takes a moderate technical skill level to download RStudio, grab the R markdown file from the web and run it.
 And one does not have to be an expert in R to quickly get a grasp what what is going on and make minor modifications to play with the data.
 And certainly anyone participating in data discussions will have the ability to do so.